 From career breakthroughs to professional milestones, explore how Carlos Boozer made an impact.

 Carlos Boozer is a retired American professional basketball player.
-A two-time NBA All-Star, he played for the Cleveland Cavaliers, Utah Jazz, Chicago Bulls, and Los Angeles Lakers, and finished his career with the Guangdong Southern Tigers.
-Boozer also represented Team USA, winning a bronze medal at the 2004 Summer Olympics and a gold medal at the 2008 Summer Olympics.
-He was known for his rebounding, scoring ability, and physical style of play.
+He was a two-time NBA All-Star who played for the Cleveland Cavaliers, Utah Jazz, Chicago Bulls, and Los Angeles Lakers in the NBA, with a final season in China.
+Boozer also represented the United States in international competition, winning a bronze medal at the 2004 Summer Olympics and a gold medal at the 2008 Summer Olympics.

-The 2008 Summer Olympics win was the U.S. national team's first gold medal since the 2000 Summer Olympics.
+Carlos Boozer participated in the 2008 Summer Olympics as the U.S. national team went unbeaten en route to the gold medal, defeating the 2006 World Champion Spain for their first gold medal since the 2000 Summer Olympics.

 In April 2002, Carlos Boozer declared for the NBA draft, foregoing his final year of college eligibility.